AdobeDocs/analytics-learn.en/help/analytics-university/curriculum.md

 Adobe is proud to present this Analytics foundational content to your university.
 Within the curriculum, you will find 4 distinct modules meant to introduce you to Adobe Analytics collection and reporting, which can be divided and folded into digital analytics or marketing courses.
 This introductory manual will enable professors and students to gain the knowledge needed to participate in the Adobe Analytics global challenge each Fall.

+### A new course to help you prepare

+To prepare for learning and teaching the analytics curriculum, we’ve launched a brand new course on Adobe Education Exchange where you can learn how to teach all of the core concepts outlined below.
+We recommend starting off with this course to ensure you’re prepared to educate your students on the 4 core modules, and beyond.

+Enroll in the course here: [https://edex.adobe.com/pd/course/adobe-analytics-for-teaching-and-learning](https://edex.adobe.com/pd/course/adobe-analytics-for-teaching-and-learning)

 ### Here’s what you’ll learn:

 *It starts with DATA:*